View Network login activity

 Export the audit history

-This downloads the refined history as a .csv file that you can open using a spreadsheet application.
+The log is downloaded as a .csv file that you can open using a spreadsheet application.